genjax-dev/genjax-chi/docs/genjax/library/generative_functions/combinators/unfold.md

 > (This section is also mirrored for `MapCombinator`)

-To select from `VectorChoiceMap`, both `VectorSelection` and `IndexSelection` can be used.
+To `filter` from `VectorChoiceMap`, or `project` from `UnfoldTrace` both `HierarchicalSelection` and `IndexSelection` can be used.

-::: genjax.generative_functions.combinators.VectorSelection
+::: genjax.generative_functions.combinators.UnfoldTrace
     options:
       show_root_heading: true
       members:
-        - new
+        - project

-::: genjax.generative_functions.combinators.IndexSelection
+::: genjax.generative_functions.combinators.VectorChoiceMap
     options:
       show_root_heading: true
       members:
-        - new
+        - filter